lgray52/CircuitPython/README.md

 ## CircuitPython_Distance_Sensor

 ### Description & Code
 This assignment uses the distance produced by an HC SR04, a type of ultrasonic distance sensor, to change the colour of an LED on board the Metro Express based on the distance.
 The closer to the sensor, the colour shifts to red, and the further away, the colour shifts to green.
-This application of a distance sensor could be used in a project.
+Using if statements and algebra to create proper values.

 ```python
 # Lucy Gray, 17.09.21, Distance Sensor